20 zip codes·Updated June 2026

 4 Bedroom$3,960/mo

-Fair Market Rents are published annually by HUD for the San Francisco metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the San Francisco metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the San Francisco metro area is $2,990/month.
-Current median asking rents are above the FMR, which is common in growing markets.
+HUD's Fair Market Rent for a 2-bedroom in the San Francisco metro is $2,990/month.
+City-wide asking rents run about 22% above that.
+Section 8 vouchers in this area often don't cover market rent without an exception payment standard.

-San Francisco is an extreme market in every way — extremely high rents, extremely limited supply, and extremely complex regulations.
+San Francisco is extreme in every direction.
+High rents, limited supply, complex regulations.
 Tech drives the economy.
 The Marina, Pacific Heights, and SoMa are premium.
-The Sunset, Richmond, and Bayview are comparatively more affordable (though still expensive by any other city's standards).
-SF has some of the strongest rent control and tenant protections in the country — the Rent Board governs a lot of the housing stock, and Ellis Act evictions and owner move-in evictions have specific rules you need to understand.
-Remote work did cause some softening, and the market hasn't fully recovered to pre-pandemic highs in all neighborhoods.
-For landlords, SF can generate enormous income but the regulatory risk is real.
+The Sunset, Richmond, and Bayview are cheaper (though still expensive by any other city's standards).
+SF has some of the strongest rent control and tenant protections in the country.
+The Rent Board governs much of the housing stock, and Ellis Act evictions and owner move-in evictions each have specific rules.
+Remote work caused some softening, and the market hasn't fully recovered to pre-pandemic highs in every neighborhood.
+SF can generate enormous income for landlords, but the regulatory risk is real.
 Don't invest here without understanding the legal framework.